ASKobayashi/SimuCUBE-firmware/README.md

 1) By uploading through USB in DFU (Device Firmware Upgrade) mode: http://granitedevices.com/wiki/Installing_SimuCUBE_firmware

-2) By using debugger device (such as comaptible JTAG or SWD interfaces like Segger J-Link or ST-LINK/V2).
-For development purposes, getting for example a [J-Link EDU](https://www.segger.com/j-link-edu.html) and setting up a [GDB based debug enfironment in Eclipse](https://www.segger.com/IDE_Integration_Eclipse.html) might pay back very fast in saved development time.
+2) By using debugger device (such as compatible JTAG or SWD interfaces like Segger J-Link or ST-LINK/V2).
+For development purposes, getting for example a [J-Link EDU](https://www.segger.com/j-link-edu.html) and setting up a [GDB based debug environment in Eclipse](https://www.segger.com/IDE_Integration_Eclipse.html) might pay back very fast in saved development time.

 ## LICENSE
 This project has been licensed with Apache license version 2.0.
 For full details, see http://www.apache.org/licenses/LICENSE-2.0.